jtfmumm/novitiate/README.md

 ## Installation

-Currently, Acolyte is only supported on OSX, though it should work on at least some Linux distros.
+Currently, Novitiate is only supported on OSX, though it should work on at least some Linux distros.

 ### Install via homebrew